matt-auckland/uoa-karate-wiki/docs/etiquette.md

 ## Punctuality

-Make your best efforts to show up on time, if you have a class or work it's understandable if you're late on a weeknight training, however there is little reason to show up late to the Sunday training session.
-Showing up late messes with the instructor's training plan and shows a lack of respect and courtesy towards the instructor and your fellow students.
+Make your best efforts to show up on time, if you have a commitment (such as work/class) which prevents you from being punctual that's okay, but let the instructors know so they can account for this when planning training sessions.
+Consistently showing up late without warning messes with the instructor's training plans, and shows a lack of respect and courtesy towards the instructor and your fellow students.

 ### If you're late

-In the unlikely event that you are late, at the back of the dojo, warm up and do burpees at the back of the room until an instructor asks you to join in.
+In the (unlikely) event that you are late, at the back of the dojo, warm up with some burpees and follow with your own stretches and exercises until an instructor asks you to join in.

 ## Water/Rest Breaks and Feeling Unwell